-Students in education abroad programs also must comply with all applicable laws and policies of the host institution and the host country.
-Participating students should also remember that they are viewed as representatives of the U.S. as well as the University of Colorado.
-Violations of the Student Code of Conduct abroad may be referred to the Office of Student Conduct and Conflict Resolution and adjudicated once the student returns home.
+Education Abroad participants must also comply with all applicable laws and policies of the host institution and the host country.
+Participants should also remember that they are viewed as representatives of the U.S. as well as the University of Colorado.
+Students who violate the Student Code of Conduct abroad may be referred to the Office of Student Conduct and Conflict Resolution and adjudicated once they return home.